hrsma2i/aiodl/README.md

 ### Check Image Health

-It sometimes happen that some downloaded images are invalid. e.g., can't read the images using a image library `PIL`.
+It sometimes happens that some downloaded images are invalid. e.g., can't read the images using a image library `PIL`.

 If you take the option `-c`, `--check_image`,